thomas-bouvier/yeelight-node/README.md

 ## Usage

+**⚠️ Make sure you enabled the *LAN Control* option in the Yeelight app.**

-You can get started by running the example, which will discover and ping your lights over LAN:
+You can get started by running the example, which will discover and ping your devices over LAN:

 ```bash
 node example/index.js
 ```

-In your code, simply require and instantiate the package as a class, passing in the IP address and port of the light as an object.
+In your code, simply require and instantiate the package as a class, passing in the IP address and port of the device as an object.

 ```javascript
 const { Yeelight } = require('yeelight-node')